Car Leasing Fees and Early buyout Fees

 An early buyout is what it sounds like.
 If you choose to purchase your leased car before the end of the leasing term it is called “early lease buyout” and it will be more complicated to determine the correct buying price.
 In simple terms, it is what you still owe on the lease added to the residual value listed on your lease agreement for the lease end buyout.

 Many people make a rash decision to buy out their car lease early because they went over on their mileage allotment.
 They decide to buy out early to avoid the mileage penalty fees.
-However waiting until the end of the lease to buyout the lease car will do the same thing, and you will still avoid the mileage penalty.
-The only catch is that you do have to buy the car at the end of the lease, or you will be charged the penalty fee.
+However waiting until the end of the lease to buyout the lease car will do the same thing, and you will still prevent the mileage penalty.
+The only catch is that you do have to buy the vehicle at the end of the lease, or you will be charged the penalty fee.

 Those who choose early buyout sometimes find that they still owe more than they thought they did.
 This is due to the low payments that you wanted for your lease.
 The vehicle has depreciated faster than your payments have paid the lease.